Hachem-H/Iridis/docs/C Interop.md

 # Interoperability with C

-Iridis is meant to serve as an alternative or a replacement for C, but that does not mean that it cannot interact with already existing C code.
-For example, we may find ourselves in a large C project where we would like to use Iridis to implement certain features.
-Consider I had this code base for instance:
+Iridis is meant to serve as an alternative or a replacement for C, but that does not mean that it cannot interact with already pre-existing C code.
+For example, we may find ourselves in a large project where we would like to use Iridis to implement certain features.
+Consider this code base for instance:

 ```c
 // SomeFile.h